 (1) Before using the facilities, users must store their coats and bags in a designated locker.

 (2) Users may be given clear bags if they wish to take personal belongings into the reading room.
 Mobile phones, cameras and other devices with a photo function may be taken into the reading room if they are muted; permission may be revoked at any time.
-Scanners and other devices whose use is prohibited in accordance with § 5 (4) may not be taken into the reading room.
+Scanners and other devices whose use has not been approved in advance in writing may not be taken into the reading room.

 (3) No writing instruments may be taken into the reading room apart from pencils.
 Pencils may be requested from the supervisor.